 Specifically in workers compensation cases in North Carolina, “vocational rehabilitation” refers to the delivery and coordination of services under an individualized plan, with the goal of returning an injured worker to “suitable employment.”
 Vocational rehabilitation services can include assessment, job exploration, counseling, testing, job modification, and job placement.

-Workers Comp and Personal Injury
+Workers Compensation and Personal Injury

 If you’ve been injured in an accident that is covered by workers’ compensation and is also caused by the negligence of a third party who is not your employer, you may be able to simultaneously file a workers’ compensation claim and a personal injury lawsuit.
-If you can identify a third party in your injury, or if you suspect negligence or faulty equipment or products, you’re on your way to helping our workers’ comp and personal injury lawyers build a strong third-party case.
+If you can identify a third party in your injury, or if you suspect negligence or faulty equipment or products, you’re on your way to helping our workers’ compensation and personal injury lawyers build a strong third-party case.

 Cases like these can include: